CEAHMAD/project-1/README.md

 ## Challenges.
 1-  CSS is the most difficult part .
 You’ll change one thing, two things, 3 things and nothing change.
 Then you make one more change and all things break.

-2-  Javasicript was tje favorite pare in this project , JavaScript make it easy for you to make mistakes, which speeds up your learning curve and code can be tested in the browser.
+2-  Javasicript was the favorite part in this project , JavaScript make it easy for you to make mistakes, which speeds up your learning curve and code can be tested in the browser.

 ## The approach taken.